CiscoDevNet/esxi-auto-installer/README.md

 - Do not need access to the ESXi Mgmt Interface, so it works even on VLAN Trunking ports.
 - Reliable, even if your ESXi host is in a different subnet.
 - Automatically reboots the host.
+- Can onl ybe used on Cisco Servers (Execpt UCS B series)

 PXE: For all other systems, including Virtual Machines and Cisco UCS B series servers, you can use the PXE boot method.
 - Sometimes requires network changes before DHCP works.
 This is where most problems with PXE install method come from.
 - Need to know the MAC address of your Mgmt NIC.
 - After submitting the request to ESXi Auto-Installer, you need to reboot the target host.
 - Fast installs, especially over 40GB NICs.
+- Can be used on any server, including virtual machines.

 ## Common issues / FAQ